 Other non-active ingredients, such as fragrances, may also be added.
 There are three main types of active ingredients in bleaching products; they can either be chlorine-based, peroxide-based, or sulphur dioxide-based.

-Chlorine-based bleaches
+Chlorine-based Bleaches

 Chlorine-based bleaches work through the decomposition of chlorine.
 Some examples of these types of bleaches include the following:

+- Sodium hypochlorite – Sodium hypochlorite is the most common ingredient in chlorine-based bleach.
+It’s usually sold as a liquid bleach solution in water and is typically available in concentrations of between 3% and 6%.
 Sodium hypochlorite is the active ingredient in laundry bleaches because it’s great for cleaning and whitening clothes.
 It’s also used to disinfect hard surfaces such as those in your kitchen and bathroom.
 Other applications of sodium hypochlorite solution include treating drinking water and disinfecting swimming pools.

-Bleaching powder is a mixture of calcium hypochlorite (Ca(ClO)2), calcium hydroxide (also known as slake lime, Ca(OH)2), and calcium chloride (CaCl2).
+- Bleaching powder – Bleaching powder is a mixture of calcium hypochlorite (Ca(ClO)2), calcium hydroxide (also known as slake lime, Ca(OH)2), and calcium chloride (CaCl2).
 This type of bleach has the same applications as sodium hypochlorite but it contains more stable chlorine.

-Chlorine gas is mainly used for treating large quantities of water, such as municipal drinking water and public swimming pools.
+- Chlorine gas – Chlorine gas is mainly used for treating large quantities of water, such as municipal drinking water and public swimming pools.
 It was once used extensively in the paper industry to bleach wood pulp, but this practice has decreased significantly because of environmental concerns and chemical manufacturing regulations.

-Chlorine dioxide (ClO2) is an unstable gas that’s typically stored as a dilute aqueous solution.
+- Chlorine dioxide – Chlorine dioxide (ClO2) is an unstable gas that’s typically stored as a dilute aqueous solution.
 It has large-scale industrial applications, which include bleaching wood pulp, cellulose, flour, textiles, and beeswax.

-Peroxide-based bleaches
+Peroxide-based Bleaches

 The active agent of peroxide-based bleaches is oxygen.
 Peroxide compounds have two or more single-bonded oxygen atoms.
 The bond is relatively weak, which means the compounds decompose easily into their more stable constituents.